JeffreyRobertLynch/GlassBox-XAI/README.md

 ### 3.9.
 Solution Summary

-GlassBox XAI achieves **Dice 0.8751** and **IoU 0.8000**, meeting or exceeding top entries from the ISIC 2018 leaderboard, **without relying on pretrained models, external data, or ensemble methods**.
+GlassBox achieves **Dice 0.8751** and **IoU 0.8000**, meeting or exceeding top entries from the ISIC 2018 leaderboard, **without relying on pretrained models, external data, or ensemble methods**.
 While some modern models (2024–2025) may report Dice scores above 0.90, these typically require computationally expensive techniques, substantial cloud infrastructure, or proprietary data pipelines.

 By contrast, GlassBox was developed **entirely from scratch**, trained on limited data, and runs **securely on local hardware** with **end-to-end auditability**.
 It is suitable for real-world clinical deployment where **privacy, traceability, and model ownership** are critical design factors.

 In short, this system delivers **high-tier performance under realistic clinical constraints**, while also offering **powerful visual diagnostics**, **exceptional model transparency**, and **flexibile, local deployability** not often found in more opaque, compute-heavy solutions.

-These trade-offs, and potential development paths for GlassBox XAI, are explored more thoroughly in the **Future Work** section.
+These trade-offs, and potential development paths for GlassBox, are explored more thoroughly in the **Future Work** section.

 ---

 ## 4. Core Segmentation Features

-The visuals below demonstrate the core segmentation capabilities of GlassBox XAI.
+The visuals below demonstrate the core segmentation capabilities of GlassBox.
 While all features support all model variants and image batches, we primarily showcase **Model 1 (Dice-Optimized)** with **Batch A (Average Performance)** for clarity, consistency, and realistic baseline performance.

 - **Batch A (Average Metrics):** Mirrors the models' average performance on the full test set.
 Represent typical, expected outcomes.
 Contains some challenging edge case images.
 - **Batch B (High Metrics):** Outperforms full test set metrics.
 Illustatrates optimal use cases.
 Contains no edge case images.